afressancourt/IDEA-traffic-handling/README.md

 # IDEA-traffic-handling

-Inter-DC &amp; Edge AI traffic handling
+"IDEA traffic handling" stands for "Inter-DC &amp; Edge AI traffic handling".

 ## About this initiative